brighthush/music-recom/README.md

 # music-recom
-try to do music recommendation based on xiami play lists.
+Crawl play lists data from xiami.
+Using these lists data to train recommendation model.

 ## data struction